khaled-maruf/jira_github_autolinker/README.md

 ## Installation

+### Chrome

 1. Clone or download this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" (toggle in top-right corner)
 4. Click "Load unpacked"
-5. Select the extension directory
+5. Select the `chrome` directory from this repository
 6. The extension is now installed!

+### Firefox

+1. Clone or download this repository
+2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+3. Click "Load Temporary Add-on"
+4. Navigate to the `firefox` directory and select the `manifest.json` file
+5. The extension is now installed!

+**Note:** For Firefox, temporary add-ons are removed when you close the browser.
+For permanent installation, you would need to sign the extension through Mozilla Add-ons.

 ## Usage

 1. Install the extension following the steps above
 2. **Configure your JIRA URL:**
-   - Right-click the extension icon in Chrome's toolbar and select "Options"
+   - **Chrome:** Right-click the extension icon in Chrome's toolbar and select "Options", OR go to `chrome://extensions/`, find "GitHub to JIRA Autolinker", and click "Extension options"
-   - OR go to `chrome://extensions/`, find "GitHub to JIRA Autolinker", and click "Extension options"
+   - **Firefox:** Click the extension icon or go to `about:addons`, find "GitHub to JIRA Autolinker", and click "Options"
    - Enter your JIRA instance URL (e.g., `https://your-company.atlassian.net/browse/`)
    - Click "Save Settings"
 3. Navigate to any GitHub page (e.g., `https://github.com/yourorg/yourrepo`)